syedalirazazaidi/microservices-play/shopping_app/SETUP.md

 INVENTORY_SERVICE_URL=http://localhost:3006
 ```

-## Step 3: Start MongoDB Containers
+## Step 3: Start MongoDB Container

 ```bash
 docker-compose up -d
 ```

-This will start 6 MongoDB instances, one for each service.
+This will start a single MongoDB instance that all services will use.
+Each service connects to the same MongoDB instance but uses a different database name for data isolation.

 ## Step 4: Start All Services